MicrosoftDocs/WindowsCommunityToolkitDocs/docs/helpers/AttachedShadows.md

 > [!div class="nextstepaction"]
 > [Try it in the sample app](uwpct://controls?sample=attachedcardshadow%20%28win2d%29)

 The great benefit to the `AttachedCardShadow` is that no extra surface or element is required to add the shadow.
-This reduces the complexity required on development and allows shadows to easily be added at any point in the development process.
-It also supports elements which are transparent without seeing the shadow behind them!
+This reduces the complexity required in development and allows shadows to easily be added at any point in the development process.
+It also supports transparent elements, without displaying the shadow behind them!

 ### Example